SamoKopecky/PqCom/README.md

 # PqCom

 This repository includes the implementations for dilithium and kyber post quantum algorithms.
+It also includes an implementation of post-quantum safe comunication protocol and an application for exchaning files/chatting utilizing this protocol.

 ## How to compile